 In this report we have presented a few of the time series of monitoring results that we have obtained from the CEMP program since it was begun in 2005.
-With only 5 years of data, our conclusions to date must be tentative, but we have a firm foundation for coordinating these regional data sets.
+With only 6 years of data, our conclusions to date must be tentative, but we have a firm foundation for coordinating these regional data sets.
 We need to proceed to answer two questions:

-- (1) How much correlation is there between the Kluane Lake sites and other sites at Mayo, Faro, Watson Lake, and Whitehorse? - (2) How much correlation is there between climatic measurements and biological measurements?
+- (1) How much correlation is there between the Kluane Lake sites and other sites at Mayo, Faro, Watson Lake, and Whitehorse?
+We have seen that, for example, mushroom abundance can vary greatly between sites, yet snowshoe hare numbers are highly correlated among sites. - (2) How much correlation is there between climatic measurements and biological measurements?
 For example, can we develop a predictive equation for cone crops from temperature and precipitation data that will apply across all CEMP sites?